-The Consumer Price Index or CPI measures the overall change in the prices of things that people typically buy over time.
-It does this by collecting over 50,000 prices every month and comparing these to the prices from the previous month.
+The Consumer Price Index or CPI measures the overall change in the prices of goods and services that people typically buy over time.
+It does this by collecting approximately 53,000 prices every month and comparing these to the corresponding prices from the previous month.

-The basket does not apply to any particular person or family but represents the majority of households in Ireland.
-The goods and services that are included in the basket are determined from the 5 yearly Household Budget Survey.
-The relative importance or weights (the greater the importance, the greater the weight)of these goods and services are also decided from information collected in the Household Budget Survey (PDF 161KB).
+The basket does not apply to any particular person or family but represents an average household in Ireland.
+The goods and services that are included in the basket are determined from the Household Budget Survey (HBS), which is conducted every five years.
+The relative importance or weights (the greater the importance, the greater the weight) of these goods and services are also decided from information collected in the Household Budget Survey (PDF 585KB)

 The CPI results are used by: